-Business professionals have been running successful businesses for years without Human Movement Data.
+Business professionals have been running successful businesses for years without Consumer Behaviour Data.
 Recently, however, it has become a go-to for business around the globe.
-The question then naturally follows, why should my business use Human Movement Data?
-We outline below 5 reasons why using Human Movement Data can be valuable for all types of businesses.
-And discuss the limits of Human Movement Data.
+The question then naturally follows, why should my business use Consumer Behaviour Data?
+We outline below 5 reasons why using Consumer Behaviour Data can be valuable for all types of businesses.
+And discuss the limits of Consumer Behaviour Data.

 1. Quantitatively There Is No Equal